Heart 'n' Soul

 then audio director/supervisor.
 His work in Sydney television stations and

 outside broadcasts had been his mainstay since, his trumpet rarely out of its

 In 2009, he obtained a diploma in Digital Media, which at

 his age became more of a hobby than a livelihood.
+His web page design and online creation of this archive exists because of it.
 He has always lived in Sydney.

 "Care to come down and give

 us a few blasts on your trumpet?
 There's a couple of guests we want to shift!"